patrickkanexyz/patrickkanexyz.github.io/content/_index.md

 draft = false
 +++

-# Blog
+# Introduction

-This is Patrick Kane's blog.
+This is my blog.
+Most of the content here is editied notes from project I've worked on and problems I have encountered.
+Sometimes there might be something on lifestyle.